OpenSlides/openslides-manage-service/README.md

 ## HTTPS

 The manage tool provides two settable options for using HTTPS, both of which can be set in a `config.yml` file.
-When running OpenSlides on localhost a locally generated self-signed certificate can be used.
+Firstly an existing certificate can be used.
 To do so add the following line to your `config.yml`.

     enableLocalHTTPS: true

 The `cert_crt` and `cert_key` files are now expected within the `secrets` directory.
+When running OpenSlides on localhost you can locally generate a self-signed certificate.
 Use your favorite tool to generate them, e.g.

     openssl req -x509 -newkey rsa:4096 -nodes -days 3650 \
         -subj "/C=DE/O=Selfsigned Test/CN=localhost" \
         -keyout secrets/cert_key -out secrets/cert_crt

+Alternatively use any other certificate you may posses.

-If OpenSlides is run behind a publicly available domain, caddys integrated certificate retrieval can be utilized.
+If OpenSlides is running behind a publicly accessible domain, caddys integrated certificate retrieval can be utilized.
 The following lines in `config.yml` are necessary to do so.